What does your psyche have to do with getting MS?

-What are mental patterns?
+What are mental patterns of MS?

 The Mental Patterns of Multiple Sclerosis

 I have taken the beliefs, behaviors, and traits I have continued to find in my clients diagnosed with MS and grouped them into categories: